nephros/sfos-github-integration/NOTES.md

 ### Lipstick:

 apparently, the dconf key `/desktop/lipstick-jolla-home/events/auto_sync_feeds` enables social feeds.
 See `/usr/share/lipstick-jolla-home-qt5/eventsview/EventFeedAccountManager.qml`

+This is not needed, notifications (eventfeeds) are displayed automatically if a post type buteo service is enabled.